 International University College

 Konstfack is a university college with an international character.
-Our professors and teachers are recruited internationally and the students that participate in our Master’s program represent several continents.
+Our professors and teachers are recruited internationally and the students that participate in our Master’s programmes represent several continents.
 The internationalisation work contributes to the exchange of knowledge and increases understanding between countries, cultures and religions.
 In addition it will prepare you as a student for the world as your arena.

 Konstfack has exchange agreements and joint projects with some 60 universities and colleges in more than 25 countries.
 Konstfack receives about 70 international students each year.
 Approximately 30 of these students participate in studies conducted in English for our Master’s program.
 Exchange students are received within the framework of one of the programs in which we participate, such as the Nordic Council of Ministers’ Nordplus program, EU’s Lifelong Learning/Erasmus Program, and the Linnaeus-Palme program funded by the Swedish International Development Cooperation Agency (SIDA).

 In the three-year Undergraduate Level for the Bachelor's degree in Fine Arts you can choose between seven different programs.
-Our two-year Master's programmes offer preparation for careers or research and lead to the award of a Master's (120 HE credits) degree in Fine Arts.
+Our two-year Master's programmes offer preparation for careers or research and lead to the award of a Master's (120 credits) degree in Fine Arts.
 Our teacher education gives you qualification to teach in either secondary (two subjects in grades 7–9) school or upper-secondary (two subjects) school.
 We also offer many courses for professionals.

 There is probably no other art and design university college in Europe with such well-equipped workshops as Konstfack.
 These include computer labs, woodwork and metalwork shops, screen-printing and textile printing facilities, weaving room, color workshop, graphics workshop, photographic and TV studios, glassworks, ceramics workshop and studios for sculpture and painting.
 The workshops allow crafts to be produced in many different materials and allow you to use experimental, and sometimes high-tech methods, to challenge existing boundaries.